 “She said, ‘What are you doing here?
 Get out of here!’”
 Taggart recalls.
 “I just said, ‘I gotta go; they’re calling me.'
 But she knew what she was talking about.
 The doctor we saw never touched Naida; just glanced at her.
 He said, ‘Well, I’m sorry, we can’t enter her into membership.’
 And I said, ‘Why?’
 And he said, ‘Because she’s retarded.’
 And I said, ‘I know.’”
 The exasperated emphasis Taggart puts on the last two words is humorous.
 But she’s clearly endured more than her share of exasperation through the years.

-The doctor’s stage whisper was a symptom of the culture of shame that used to exist around disability.
+The doctor’s stage whisper was a symptom of the culture of shame around disability that was much more overt at the time.
 When Taggart and other parents formed the Central School for the Severely Retarded, the rudimentary “basement school” held classes in loaned space at a local temple.
 The rabbi was sympathetic to their needs because he himself was the parent of a child with a developmental disability.
 But he forbade anyone to discuss it.

 “That was an order.
 We were not to mention that,” Taggart says.
-A child with a disability was viewed as “obviously because of something you did wrong,” she explains.
-“And of course, as a rabbi, that was difficult.”
+A child with a disability was viewed as ‘obviously because of something you did wrong,” she explains.

 Then there was the extra work the parents always seemed to have to do.
 At the Central School, they did everything from hiring teachers to cleaning the facilities.
 “The temple used it on the weekend,” she laughs wryly.
 “We had to move all of our equipment out on Friday, and then Monday, move all the stuff back in.
 A woman who was the manager always inspected the rooms for cleanliness and always had us come back for some extra cleaning!”